Axewyl/Axewyl/README.md

 - 👋 Hi, I’m Andrey
 - 👀 I’m interested in to make the world better
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate onin business ideas
+- 💞️ I’m looking to collaborate in business ideas
 - 📫 How to reach me AAPunisher@mail.ru

 <!---